apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.15.1** - August 11, 2021
+ - Updated with some Character Heads which were shipped with the Vault Card 2 update but overlooked for 1.15.0.

 **v1.15.0** - August 5, 2021
  - Updated for Vault Card 2 patch:
    - Data Updates (to understand new gear)